Close Menu

 Moving to New York in the late ’90s changed everything.
 Regular spots at the Comedy Cellar helped him refine his act and build a following.
 Comedy Central noticed, giving him his first televised special in 2005.

 His touring income stays consistent year-round.
 Burr sells out 2,000-5,000 seat theaters nationwide, charging $45-120 per ticket.
-A typical tour grosses $4-6 million, with Burr keeping roughly 70% after venue fees and expenses.
+His tours gross $4–6 million, and he keeps about 70% after expenses.

-Acting and Directing Ventures
+Acting and Directing Projects

-“The Mandalorian” brought him into the Star Wars universe as Migs Mayfeld.
+“The Mandalorian” brought him into the Star Wars universe as Migs Mayfield.
 Disney+ pays premium rates for Star Wars content, and guest stars typically earn $50,000-100,000 per episode.
 The exposure also opened doors to other high-profile projects.

 Podcasting Success